 There have been three large, randomised, placebo-controlled trials of lipid-lowering therapy in dialysis: The Die Deutsche Diabetes Dialyse (4D) study, AURORA and SHARP.
-The primary endpoints for these studies were cardiovascular death, stroke, myocardial infarction and revascularisation.
+The primary endpoints for these studies were cardiovascular death, stroke, myocardial infarction, and revascularisation.

-The 4D trial studied 1,255 people with type 2 diabetes, aged 18-80 years treated with haemodialysis for <2 years.85 Participants were randomised to receive atorvastatin 20 mg or placebo.
-Exclusion
+The 4D trial studied 1,255 people with type 2 diabetes, aged 18-80 years treated with haemodialysis for <2 years.
+86 Participants were randomised to receive atorvastatin 20 mg or placebo.
+Exclusion criteria were LDL cholesterol <2.1 mmol/L or >4.9 mmol/L and/or a vascular event in the 3 months prior to study entry.
+Atorvastatin failed to demonstrate any reduction in the primary endpoint compared with placebo.

 In AURORA, 2,273 people on haemodialysis aged >50 years were randomised to receive rosuvastatin 10 mg or placebo.
-Of these, 26.3% had diabetes.
-Reference was no reduction in the primary endpoint with rosuvastatin.
+Of these, 26.3% had diabetes.87 There was no reduction in the primary endpoint with rosuvastatin.
 In a pre-specified subgroup analysis, there was no difference in the incidence of the primary endpoint in diabetes.
-However, rosuvastatin led to a significant reduction in the incidence of cardiac events, at the expense of a non-significant increase in stroke.
-Reference in the incidence of cardiac events, at the expense of a non-significant increase in stroke.
+However, rosuvastatin led to a significant reduction in the incidence of cardiac events, at the expense of a non-significant increase in stroke.88

 Finally, SHARP included 2,527 people on haemodialysis and 496 on peritoneal dialysis (23% had diabetes).
 A non-significant reduction in atherosclerotic events was observed in the simvastatin 20 mg - ezetimibe 10 mg combination group, compared with placebo.
-65
+66

 The CTT noted that AURORA attributed deaths of uncertain cause to CVD where there was previous history of CVD.
 This attribution differed from the SHARP and 4D trials.
 A re-adjudication of deaths from the AURORA trial led to the percentage of deaths initially attributed to CVD falling from 32% to 8% (which was more in line with 4D and SHARP data).
-It is not clear if the reduced efficacy of statins in ESKD is due to the reduced proportion of people with atherosclerotic coronary heart disease or, due to a misclassification of deaths partly based on the difficult of interpreting raised troponins in this group.68
+It is not clear if the reduced efficacy of statins in ESKD is due to the reduced proportion of people with atherosclerotic coronary heart disease or, due to a misclassification of deaths partly based on the difficult of interpreting raised troponins in this group.69

-As discussed earlier, the 2016 CTT meta-analysis confirmed that overall, statins reduce the risk of a first major vascular event by 21% per mmol/L reduction in LDL cholesterol.
-However, smaller effects were seen as eGFR declined with little evidence of benefit seen in dialysis.
-There may be subgroups that benefit, such as people with higher LDL cholesterol levels or recent vascular events, but these groups were either excluded from or not randomised to these trials.
+As discussed earlier, the 2016 CTT meta-analysis confirmed that overall, statins reduce the risk of a first major vascular event by 21% per mmol/L reduction in LDL cholesterol.69 However, smaller effects were seen as eGFR declined with little evidence of benefit seen in dialysis.69 There may be subgroups that benefit, such as people with higher LDL cholesterol levels or recent vascular events, but these groups were either excluded from or not randomised to these trials.

-Although clear evidence of benefit has not been demonstrated in trials of lipid-lowering therapy in people with diabetes on dialysis, there are no data to suggest harm in using lipid-lowering therapy.
-Epidemiological data from DOPPS suggest that use of statins may be associated with better outcomes in haemodialysis, although this may represent effects unrelated to lipid-lowering therapy, such as treatment centre or person-related factors.88 There are no direct data to inform whether or not to continue lipid-lowering therapy once dialysis has commenced.
+There are no direct data to inform whether to continue lipid-lowering therapy once dialysis has commenced.

+Epidemiological data from DOPPS suggest that use of statins may be associated with better outcomes in haemodialysis, although this may represent effects unrelated to lipid-lowering therapy, such as treatment centre or person-related factors.89